alex23lemm/RepData_PeerAssessment2/noaa_database_analysis.md

 ![plot of chunk
 fat\_chloropleth](./noaa_database_analysis_files/figure-markdown_strict/fat_chloropleth.png)
 <p>
-<b>Figure 8</b>: In general, more people in the east were killed during
-storm events compared to the rest of the country.
+**Figure 8**: In general, more people in the east were killed during storm events compared to the rest of the country.
 Most of the people were killed in Texas and Illinois.
 </p>